ddc-java/ddc-day/site.md

 >
 > This curriculum module was written by Nick Bennett, with Todd Nordquist and Rishita Hariyani.
 >
-> Copyright 2020 Deep Dive Coding/CNM Ingenuity, Inc. All rights reserved.
+> &copy; 2020 Deep Dive Coding/CNM Ingenuity, Inc. All rights reserved.

 ### License